Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab8.md

 ## SDEs for Modelling and Simulation

-The concept of SDEs also known as Stochastic Calculus was first discovered by Kiyosi Itô during the Second World War and is fundamental to modern finance modelling and simulation, this text will discuss two of the most important SDEs: Poisson (point) processes and Brownian motion.
-There are many more SDEs that build on these two, such as the geometric Brownian motion SDE and other semi-martingales[^5] such as Langevin Equations, step functions, and the inputs for Feynman-Kac Formula that have many applications: diffusion, population dynamics, stochastic control theory, deep learning, Markov chains, and statistical mechanics.
+The concept of SDEs the most well-known application  of Stochastic Calculus was first discovered by Kiyosi Itô during the Second World War and is fundamental to modern continuous-time modelling and simulation, this text will discuss two of the most important
+SDEs: Poisson (point) processes and Brownian motion.
+There are many more SDEs that build on these two, such as the geometric Brownian motion SDE and other semi-martingales[^5] such as Langevin Equations, step functions, and the inputs for Feynman-Kac Formula that have many
+applications: diffusion, population dynamics, stochastic control theory, deep learning, Markov chains, and statistical mechanics.

 ::::{tab-set}